Guttenberg plagiarism scandal: Commission’s findings

-Guttenberg’s statement
+Guttenberg's statement

-In his final response, Guttenberg once again denied that he had deliberately deceived the university and instead blamed severe “errors in workmanship” for the grave deficiencies in his doctoral thesis.
+In his final response, Guttenberg once again denied that he had deliberately deceived the university and instead blamed severe "errors in workmanship" for the grave deficiencies in his doctoral dissertation.
 He described a high burden of professional commitments as a result of new political responsibilities during the years of his dissertation, which led to an ad-hoc and sometimes chaotic working-method with long intervals between working periods.
-Guttenberg reported on diverse collections of material such as books, loose sheets of papers, more than 80 data carriers, and several laptops spread across several domiciles, used for his thesis.
-This led to an overburdening by the thesis, which further increased during the years, Guttenberg described.
+Guttenberg reported on diverse collections of material such as books, loose sheets of papers, more than 80 data carriers, and several laptops spread across several domiciles, used for his dissertation.
+This led to an overburdening by the dissertation, which further increased during the years, Guttenberg claimed.
 Family expectations, namely that a started task had to be finished, his intention to not disappoint his supervisor, and his unwillingness to admit weakness, hindered him to quit the dissertation, Guttenberg explained.

-The commission however, based on the view, that Guttenberg had continued his dissertation despite the feeling of being overburdened, denied negligence and concluded on intention.
+The commission however, based on the view that Guttenberg had continued his dissertation despite the feeling of being overburdened, denied negligence and concluded on intention.